piyaji recipe

 2. Also, add chopped green chilies.

-3. Add red chilli powder, turmeric powder, cumin powder, carom seeds, salt, 1 teaspoon chaat masala, gram flour, and 1 tablespoon oil.
+3. Add red chili powder, turmeric powder, cumin powder, carom seeds, salt, 1 teaspoon of chaat masala, gram flour, and 1 tablespoon of oil.

 4. For a soft and light texture in the pakoda, you can add 1 pinch of baking soda.
 Adding baking soda is optional.